klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 Writing unit tests can become difficult if the architecture consists of tightly coupled components where dependencies are not exposed.
 When creating the system architecture, there are different techniques that will simplify the creation of unit tests.
 For instance, follow the [SOLID principles of code](../prog#SOLID).
-If code is structured according to these rules, the result are loosely coupled modules with well-defined dependencies.
+If code is structured according to these rules, the result contains loosely coupled modules with well-defined dependencies.
-This way, invididual features and functionality can be separated well into their own unit tests and dependencies can be replaced using a mocking framework.
+This way, individual features and functionality can be separated well into their own unit tests and dependencies can be replaced using a mocking framework.

 One dependence which can create difficulties in testing are MonoBehaviours.
 They have to run in a scene on a GameObject, so tests for MonoBehaviours will need to set up and tear down the corresponding scene architecture.